ajeckmans/TeslaMateOnK8s/README.md

 ```powershell
 az aks browse --resource-group $resourceGroup --name $clusterName
 ```
-This way you can check at any step the status of your cluster and also any errors in deployment.
+This way you can check at any step the status of your cluster and also any errors in deployments.

-### Assigning a domainname to your cluster
+### Assigning a domain to your cluster

-Now we will crate a public static IP adress which we can later assign to a DNS record.
+Now we will crate a public static IP adress which we can later assign to a DNS record so when you go to your domain you get routed to your cluster.
 ```powershell
 az network public-ip create --resource-group $clusterResourceGroup  --name PublicIP --sku Basic --allocation-method static #create the ip adress
 #wait a bit for azure to provision the ip adress
  az network public-ip list --query "[?ipAddress!=null]|[?contains(name, 'PublicIP')].[ipAddress]" --output tsv #returns the ip adress
  $ipAdress = '10.0.0.1' #replace this with your created ip adress
 ```
 Inside the Azure Portal create a DNS name inside the resource group of your cluster ($clusterResourceGroup).
 Add a new A record * with the ip adress as your value.
 You can do this manually or with the command below.
-Note: if you dont already have a dns zone, create one using this guide: https://docs.microsoft.com/azure/dns/dns-delegate-domain-azure-dns.
+Note: if you don't already have a dns zone, create one using this guide: https://docs.microsoft.com/azure/dns/dns-delegate-domain-azure-dns.

 ```powershell
 $dnsZoneName = "your-zone-name.contoso.com"